connieyhyu/GIS-project-2021/README.md

 # Roof-based Aspect and Slope Calculation

 This repository includes the Jupyter Notebook (`RASC.ipynb`) for calculating roof-based aspect and slope from point clouds.
 The file explains how the `RASC.ipynb` works.
 The calculation is part of the student project "Graph-Based Roof Classification".
 The below figure shows the calculation results of the student project.
+However, the filtering point clouds part is not included in the Jupyter Notebook.
 ![plot](Overview.JPG)

 # Pre-requisites